-”I want to go to Tanzania, but is it safe?” is a question that regularly comes back.
+”I want to visit Tanzania, but is it safe?” is a question that regularly comes up.
 Our answer is : YES!
 Tanzania is a safe country to travel to.
 Tanzania is known as one of Africa’s safest countries, especially when you go on an organised safari with a private guide.
 About a million tourists visit Tanzania every year and most of them do not face any incidents.
 But as with many tourist destinations, there are some things to be aware of before you go.
 Check the Tanzania safety tips.

 What about the Tanzanian population?
 Tanzanian people are known for their hospitality.
 They are very friendly and helpful.
-Tourism is an important source of income and therefore Tanzanian welcome visitors to experience their beautiful nature, wildlife and culture.
+Tourism is an important source of income and therefore Tanzanians welcome visitors to experience their beautiful nature, wildlife and culture.
 Meeting the locals is one of the best ways to really learn more about a country.

 Passports should have at least six months of validity after the final day of travel.